 Interactive Workshops: whether you're already working on an idea, or discerning your career path, these sessions are intentionally designed for you to lean on others for insight.

-WHAT ALUMNI HAVE STUDIED
+ALUMNI HAVE STUDIED 80+ combinations of majors

 Redemptive work applies to every industry and requires a diversity of thought and skill sets.
 Each year we look for candidates that span this spectrum -- what knits them together is a shared faith and a bent toward participating in the renewal of all things through creatively using their talents and skills.
-Here are just a few of the 80+ majors that have been represented at Academy:

 Accounting & Finance